Classical Verification of Quantum Computations in Linear Time: Analysis of the Individual Phase Test ( )

 Finally the overall randomization operator is:

-Recall $\Pi_{\bx_b^{(0)}}^{\bS_{smh}^{(0)}}$ is the projection onto the $\bx_b^{(0)}$-branch of the semi-honest part.
-And multiplication of projectors is equivalent to logical and and summation of orthogonal projectors is equivalent to logical or. \end{defn} Note the projections in \eqref{eq:204ta} are onto the space of possible outputs of the indicator registers when $\cP_{1,-}\cP_{1,+}\cP_{0,-}\cP_{0,+}$ is applied on a phase-honest form.
-Thus when $\cP^\dagger\cP$ is applied on a phase-honest form the state does not change.
-Formally we have the following lemma that captures this property:
+Recall $\Pi_{\bx_b^{(0)}}^{\bS_{bsh}^{(0)}}$ is the projection onto the $\bx_b^{(0)}$-branch of the basis-honest part. \end{defn} We add some comments for understanding this definition.
+First note $\cP_{1,-}\cP_{1,+}\cP_{0,-}\cP_{0,+}$ are all defined to be unitary operators here and projections happen in \eqref{eq:204ta}.
+Note multiplication of commuting projectors is equivalent to logical and and summation of orthogonal projectors is equivalent to logical or.
+If we focus on each single term of \eqref{eq:204ta}, and ignore the possible interference between different $\cP_{b,\pm}$, this construction is the same as what we intuitively discussed in Section \ref{sec:10.3.1}.
+In the next subsubsection we will formally analyze how the honest state, or its complex conjugate, evolves under this operator.